folio-org/folio-vertx-lib/README.md

 ## PostgreSQL

-The PostgreSQL support is minimal There's just enough to perform tenant separation and most environment variables that are also recognized by RMB such as `DB_HOST`, `DB_PORT`, `DB_USERNAME`, `DB_DATABASE`, `DB_MAXPOOLSIZE`, `DB_SERVER_PEM`.
+The PostgreSQL support is minimal.
+There's just enough to perform tenant separation and most environment variables that are also recognized by RMB such as `DB_HOST`, `DB_PORT`, `DB_USERNAME`, `DB_DATABASE`, `DB_MAXPOOLSIZE`, `DB_SERVER_PEM`.